 Gender Pay Gap Reporting

 In April 2018 UK companies with more than 250 employees were required to report on their gender pay gap.
-This involves carrying out six calculations that show the difference between the average earnings of men and women in our organisation.
-The data is taken from a snapshot date of 5 April 2017.
+This involved carrying out six calculations that show the difference between the average earnings of men and women in each organisation.

 The Gender pay analysis results:

-Our parent company’s Board of Directors based in North America has 50% female representation and 50% male representation, and it’s President and CEO is female.
+Our parent company’s Board of Directors based in North America has 57% female representation and 43% male representation, and its President and CEO is female.

-Our largest proportion of employees are Bear Builders (Sales Assistants) that had a 2.4% mean gender pay gap.
+Our largest proportion of employees are Bear Builders (Sales Assistants) that had a 4% mean gender pay gap.
 This group of employees accounted for 75% of total headcount.
 The gender split of Bear Builders stood at 87% female and 13% male consisting of 526 female and 81 males.
 The median pay gap is (6%) which demonstrates that despite the top earners in the company being male, the mid-point hourly rate for males and females only varies by £0.45.

 The Gender Bonus pay analysis results:

 The gender split of employees who received a bonus is:

 43% Median (Mid-range) gender pay gap